-Although there is no general legal prohibition on working alone, the broad duties of the Health and Safety at Work, etc. Act 1974 and Management of Health and Safety of Work Regulations 1999 still apply.
-These require identifying the hazards of the work, assessing the risks involved and putting measures in place to avoid or control the risks.
+This requires identifying the hazards of the work, assessing those risks and putting measures in place to avoid or control the risks.
 It is important to talk to employees and their safety representatives as they are a valuable source of information and advice.
 This will help to ensure that all relevant hazards have been identified and appropriate controls chosen.
 Consultation with employees and their representatives on health and safety matters is a legal duty anyway.